 Basal cell carcinoma (BCC)

-BCC is the most common form of skin cancer.
+The Skin Cancer Foundation reports that BCC is the most common form of skin cancer.
 BCCs are abnormal growths that form in the skin’s basal cell layer.
-They often appear as one small and shiny red bump, and they can look like an open sore.
-They may also appear as brown or glossy black bumps on darker skin.
+They often appear as small, shiny red bumps, and they can look like an open sore.
+They may also appear as brown or glossy black bumps on dark skin tones.

 Bowen’s disease